Nkluge-correa/Aira/README.md

 We can classify this type of system (**`CUS` - Conversation Understanding System**) into "_open domain systems_" and "_closed domain systems_".
 A closed domain system, also known as a domain-specific system, focuses on a particular set of topics and has limited responses.
 On the other hand, an open domain system encompasses (in principle) any topic.
 For example, **`GPT-3`** - the language model produced by OpenAI - **is capable of "chatting about virtually anything. "**

-**Ai.ra is a closed domain chatbot**, so don't even try to ask it what the square root of 25 is, it won't be able to help you (but its calculator can!).
+**Ai.ra is a closed domain chatbot**, so don't even try to ask it what the square root of 25 is.
+It won't be able to help you (but your calculator can!).
 Ai.ra is designed to provide definitions and answer questions on topics related to `artificial intelligence (AI)`, `machine learning`, `AI ethics`, and `AI safety`, and this is her "_domain_".

-Ai.ra has **three iterations**, the first and second iterations were trained by machine learning (it used a `Bayesian neural network` and a `Bi-directional LSTM` trained through `supervised learning`), while the third iteration was created from `pre-set rules` (n-gram analysis + dictionary search).
+Ai.ra has **four iterations**, the first and second iterations were trained by machine learning (a `Bayesian neural network`, a `Bi-directional LSTM`, and a `Decoder-Transformer` were trained through `supervised learning`), while the third iteration was created from `pre-set rules` (n-gram analysis + dictionary search).`

 Tags and answers are available in this repository.
 You can change these variables to create your own chatbot if you want.
 If you have any questions concerning Ai.ra, please contact [nicholas@airespucrs.org](mailto:nicholas@airespucrs.org).